 There has been a time when both the companies enjoyed a great and loyal fan following.
 Every fridge from homes to hotels, restaurants had one or both of the drinks.
 These drinks still find that space but over the time the rivalry has been affected by new entrants in the market.
-However, none of the new products has been able to create enough room for kick out these market giants.
+However, none of the new products has been able to create enough room to kick out these market giants.

-Since both the companies have their own well established distribution network along with bottling channels, the new entrants doesn’t impose any serious threat on the soft drink market dominance shared by both the companies.
+Since both the companies have their well-established distribution network along with bottling channels, the new entrants doesn’t impose any serious threat on the soft drink market dominance shared by both the companies.
 Coca Cola has around 900 plants all over the world, whereas it has around 250 bottling partners.
 If a new market entrant has to compete such vast reign, it has to put or a substantial investment of capital.

 Huge Investments made to expand and explore market

 Both the companies are known for showering huge amount of money on their R&D, promotion, marketing and advertising.
-This has strengthened their distribution network worldwide so much that it has become really hard for any other company to break it.
+This has strengthened its distribution network worldwide so much that it has become really hard for any other company to break it.
 PepsiCo is said to have spent around 5.3% of its total revenue of the year.
 Coca – Cola on the other side along with its bottling partners is said to have spent around $50 billion in equipment, distribution infrastructure, retail customer activations and facilities.

 Looking at the developed markets, there are challenges to non – alcoholic beverage industry.
 The developed markets however have experienced a fall in terms of beverage volume consumption.
 According to Beverage Digest, the US experienced a 3% fall in overall carbonated soft drink in the year 2003.
-This marked as the 9th year straight in the row where the demand has fallen down.
+This marked as the 9th year straight in the row where the demand has fallen.
 The fall in the year 2011 was registered at 1% while it as 1.2% in 2011.

-With profit margin increase, the Pepsi Cola market rivalry has been here for generations.
+With a profit margin increase, the Pepsi Cola market rivalry has been here for generations.
 Back then, when both the soft drink market leaders were trying to surpass each other, both the companies were acquiring bottling companies.
 It is a known fact that both the companies are making huge investments in branding and R&D as compared to any other company and the reason is pretty clear, to win the battle.
 Not to forget that this Pepsi Cola market rivalry has kicked out several competitors from the race over the years.

 Pepsi was greatly criticized for its recent ad with Kendall Jenner and seems to have made itself stand in the room of debate.
 Coke too failed when the company came up with New Coke and tried to project itself in a trendy manner.
-Flipping the pages of history, Pepsi tried to become the only market giant in soft – drink industry by dethroning the ruler – Coke.
+Flipping the pages of history, Pepsi tried to become the only market giant in the soft – drink industry by dethroning the ruler – Coke.
 The company introduced a taste – test campaign and compared the taste of both companies.
 No doubt, Pepsi was going to stand at the top here.
 This fired up the Pepsi Coke market rivalry.
 Both the soft drink giants then started to surpass each other and started to ridicule each other through their marketing and advertising campaigns.

 The Pepsi Cola Market Rivalry in India

 During the 1970s, Coke entered the Indian market of soft drinks and this established its dominance.
-The company experienced and enjoyed a great dominance and monopoly in the market of Indian soft drinks till 1977.
-Coke had to leave India due to some changes in the policies for the MNCs having their operations in Indian market.
+The company experienced and enjoyed a great dominance and monopoly in the market of Indian soft drinks until 1977.
+Coke had to leave India due to some changes in the policies for the MNCs having their operations in the Indian market.

-Coke was out of the Indian market and this gave enough space to other brands which mushroomed over the span of a few years.
+Coke was out of the Indian market and this gave enough space to other brands which mushroomed over a few years.
 Local brands like Gold Spot, Campa Cola, Limca and Thumbs UP entered the market considering the demand.
 But when Coke and Pepsi came in Indian market in the 1990s, they both captured the market again.
 After all, both companies have made billions of dollars from selling carbonated water for more than 100 years.

-Coke entered the market before Pepsi and perhaps this is the reason it is on number one position.
+Coke entered the market before Pepsi and perhaps this is the reason it is on the number one position.
 Pepsi on the other hand consistently kept on trying hard to reach to the top, though being on second position in the race.
 However, if we talk about the Indian soft drink market, it was Pepsi who was leading at the front.

 Coke came back in the year 1993.
 The very first step it made was to establish a business deal with Parle.
 Now Parle had acquired almost 60% of the soft drink market segment in India.
-It launched some really iconic brands including Gold Spot, Limca and Thumbs Up.
+It launched some iconic brands including Gold Spot, Limca and Thumbs Up.
 The deal was a historic one and made Coke a strong market leader in very less time.
 The second move it made in 1999 was to acquire the soft drink brands owned by Cadbury Schweppes such as Sport Cola, Canada Dry and Crush.
 Coke chiefly depended on a company which was driven by franchisee – operation.

 A Brief History of Market Rivalry of Pepsi Cola

-One of the most talked about rivalry in the history of soft drink industry was again started when PepsiCo launched Pepsi True, a Stevia based drink in 2014.
+One of the most talked about rivalries in the history of the soft drink industry was again started when PepsiCo launched Pepsi True, a Stevia based drink in 2014.
 This time, Pepsi used Amazon to sell it.
 The sparkling feature was that its green packing was similar to Coca Cola Life.
 This move again started the battle in the market.

 During the 1900s, both the soft drink giants were heavily relied on ads to get an edge over each other.
 Back then, Coke was prepared with cocaine whereas Pepsi had some medicinal features.
 In the year 1975, Pepsi came up with the Pepsi Challenge, a taste test.
 This was done at shopping centres and malls.
 The representatives of Pepsi were seen asking people to taste both the drinks blindly and asked them which tasted better.
 Well, a majority of people favoured Pepsi in this blind taste test.